Adarsh78513/AP_Assignments/A3_2020274/ReadMe.txt

 11. Retrieve all the existing matrices (entered or created) having requested matrix-type labels.>> show

-//to view a particular martix>> show a
+//to view a particular matrix>> show a
 	(here a is the matrix ID)
 //to view all matrix>> show A
 	(here A is for all and is not a matrix ID.)